Eliminating cervical cancer in Canada

 Key takeaways

-- There were 8.3 cervical cancer cases per 100,000 females in 2018.1 With intensified efforts, Canada can achieve the goal to eliminate cervical cancer by 2040.
+- There were 8.7 cervical cancer cases per 100,000 females in 2022.(3) With intensified efforts in both HPV vaccination and screening Canada can achieve the goal to eliminate cervical cancer by 2040.

 Age-standardized incidence rate (per 100,000) for cervical cancer, Canada†, 1994 to 2018